-Kids need to use boosters because the seat belt does not fit them correctly without the booster.
-If the seat belt doesn’t fit the child, he is at risk for injury; in fact a child between ages 4 and 8 riding in a booster is 59% less likely to be injured in a crash than a 4 to 8 year old wearing a safety belt alone.
-Read on to learn what seat belts do and why they don’t automatically work for kids.
+To save your child’s life!
+Studies indicate that a child between ages 4 and 8 riding in a booster is 59% less likely to be injured in a crash than a 4 to 8 year old wearing a safety belt alone.

 Problem 1: The shoulder belt is anchored too high

-The shoulder belt is usually anchored so high up in the vehicle (despite adjustable shoulder belt anchors in many newer vehicles) that instead of crossing the center of a child’s chest and resting between the neck and the shoulder, it crosses only a small part of the chest and rests against the neck.
-This causes the child discomfort and most kids respond by putting the shoulder belt behind their backs or under their arms.
+The shoulder belt is usually anchored too high up in the vehicle, despite adjustable shoulder belt anchors in many newer vehicles.
+Instead of crossing the center of a child’s chest and resting between the neck and the shoulder, it crosses only a small part of the chest and rests against the neck.
+This causes the child discomfort.
+Most kids respond by putting the shoulder belt behind their backs or under their arms.
 If the shoulder belt isn’t going across the child’s chest and shoulder, it can’t hold the child’s upper body back in a crash–allowing the possibility of severe head, neck or spinal injury.

 Problem 2: The vehicle seat is too big and too deep

 The vehicle seat is too deep for most kids to be able to sit comfortably without slouching, since their thigh bones (femurs) are too short.
 Slouching worsens the already poor belt fit by placing the lap belt further up on the abdomen and moving the shoulder belt even further off the chest and onto the neck.
 By creating a big gap between the child’s back and the back of the vehicle seat, slouching introduces a large amount of slack in the seat belt, which can allow a child’s head and body to move dangerously far forward in a crash.

 Problem 3: The child’s body is too small and underdeveloped